DParkk/2025-01-16-git/README.md

 - `git switch <NAME>`: moves over to branch <NAME>.
 - `git log --oneline`: see where you are.

-- `git push origin b1`: pushes the b1 branch to the remote
+- `git push origin b1`: pushes the b1 branch to the remote.
-- similar command for pulling the branch from the remote
+- `git pull origin b1`: pull the b1 branch from the remote.